 Students must complete all required coursework before defending their thesis.
 Please refer to current UBC guidelines for the format of theses.
 Note that these guidelines can change over time; do not assume that formats used by previous students in your lab are still appropriate.

 Your supervisory committee meets and advises you that you are ready to write up your thesis.
 Once you have completed writing your thesis, you provide a copy of your thesis to all members of your supervisory committee.
 Your MSc thesis must be read by your supervisor and committee members.
 If all corrections and suggestions by committee members are made to the thesis, the supervisory committee can then certify that the thesis is ready to be submitted to the examination committee and defended.
 Please have them sign this form:

 Thesis Ready to Defend Form

-The student submits the completed form to the Faculty of Graduate Studies.
+The student submits the completed form to IOP program coordinator.

 The Examination Committee consists of:

-The Chair, who is generally selected by the student and their supervisor, should be an IOP faculty member who has graduated at least one IOP student from their lab.
+The Chair, who is selected by the student and their supervisor, should be an IOP faculty member who has graduated at least one IOP student from their lab.
 A list of eligible faculty can be obtained from the program coordinator.
 A minimum of 3 Examiners, with at least 2 members from the Candidate's Supervisory Committee (normally including the Research Supervisor(s) and at least one member who is neither a Supervisor nor a Co-supervisor).
 Please do not set the date of your exam until you have booked the Chair of the defence.
 At least 4 weeks notice must be given to the Chair.
 Once you have confirmed a Chair, please inform the IOP program coordinator.

 Quorum for the Oral Examination consists of:

 It is the Candidate's responsibility to arrange the date, time and location of the MSc defence.
-Once this has been done, please inform the Intersdisciplinary Oncology Office at least 3 weeks in advance.
+Once this has been done, please inform the Interdisciplinary Oncology program coordinator at least 2 weeks in advance.

 Procedures to be followed by the Chair at the Thesis Defence: